Mathematical formalism of physics of systems with motivation: Systems with motivation

 where, as it is rather natural to assume, the father a \emph{given} event in the past, the weaker its influence on the present.
 In order to include the effect of these norms on the social system dynamics we generalize diagram~\eqref{6} as follows

 which is the final diagram presenting the essence of the mathematical components and notions describing the systems with motivation.

+\emph{Problem of initial conditions:} As noted in Sec.~\ref{sec:pecul} the memory effects and time constraints pose a question as to whether the notion of initial conditions are applicable at all to the statistical social systems.
+In the remaining part of the paper we will discuss this problem considering as a particular example the car following dynamics.

-As an illustrative simple example let us consider the implementation of the memory effects in describing the dynamics of a car following a lead car moving, e.g., at a fixed speed $V$ in the frameworks of the social force model.
+Let us confine ourselves to describing the dynamics of a car following a lead car moving, e.g., at a fixed speed $V$ in the spirit of the social force model.
 The social force model \cite{6} relates the acceleration $a$ of the following car to its current velocity $v$ and the distance between the two cars (headway distance) $h$,

 Hear $\mathcal{F}(h,v)$ is a certain function which takes into account two stimuli in car driving, the necessity of maintaining safe headway and zero value relative velocity.
 It should be underlined that model~\eqref{sfm1} deals with the acceleration $a$ and velocity $v$ of the following car as well as the headway distance $h$ taken at the current moment of time $t$.
 However, because of the bounded capacity of human cognition drivers cannot recognize the necessity to correct the car motion immediately.
 The information about the state of motion should be aggregated and accumulated during some time for a driver to make the proper conclusion about correcting its motion.
 Keeping in mind expressions similar to \eqref{77} and \eqref{7} let us represent the relationship between the acceleration $a$ and the social force $\mathcal{F}(h,v)$ in the following functional form